Miss Sabrina Mahisha

 xiii) Incentive to ‘Made in Bangladesh’ in mega industrial production:

 To take Bangladesh ahead in the mega-industry, an automobile (three-wheelers and four-wheelers) manufacturing company was established with an investment of at least Tk.
-100 crore or more shall enjoy a 20-years tax exemption.
-Moreover, the income earned in foreign exchange by ocean-going vessels carrying the Bangladeshi flag from paying tax until 2030 provided the income is brought to Bangladesh through a banking channel.
-In this regard, a 12% tax rate will be imposed for all other general industries exporting goods and services, on the other hand, 10% for all other green industries exporting goods and services.
+100 crore or more shall enjoy a 20-year tax exemption.
+Moreover, the income earned in foreign exchange by ocean-going vessels carrying the Bangladeshi flag from paying tax until 2030, provided the income is brought to Bangladesh through a banking channel.
+In this regard, a 12% tax rate will be imposed for all other general industries exporting goods and services and 10% for all other green industries exporting goods and services.

 xiv) Incentives for Made in Bangladesh in the production of Home Appliances:

-Washing machines, blenders, microwave ovens, electric sewing machines, induction cookers, kitchen hoods, and kitchen knives & kitchen appliances industry will enjoy 10 years of tax exemption.
+The washing machines, blenders, microwave ovens, electric sewing machines, induction cookers, kitchen hoods, and kitchen knives & kitchen appliances industry will enjoy ten years of tax exemption.
 The existing exemption facility has been expanded to the import of raw materials used in these sectors.

 xv) Industrialization of agricultural products: